blackfyre/wga/README.md

 The project is built using the following technologies:

-- [PocketBase](https://pocketbase.io) - A Go based SaaS platform for building web applications
 - [htmx](https://htmx.org) - A javascript library for building web applications
-- [Bulma](https://bulma.io) - A CSS framework for building responsive web applications
+- [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework
+  - [DaisyUI](https://daisyui.com/) - A component library for TailwindCSS
 - [Go](https://go.dev/) 1.21+ - A programming language for building web applications
-- [Sass](https://sass-lang.com/) - A CSS preprocessor for building responsive web applications
+  - [PocketBase](https://pocketbase.io) - A Go based SaaS platform for building web applications
   - [Goreleaser](https://goreleaser.com/) - A tool for building and releasing Go applications

 ## Getting Started